Gene Budig, academic who ran American League, dies at 81

 A chancellor at Kansas and president at West Virginia and Illinois State, Budig also was a newspaper reporter, a governor’s assistant, a major general in the Nebraska Air National Guard and a teacher at Princeton.

-Budig remained close to Williams and they were part of a regular breakfast gathering in the Charleston area that featured present and past coaches in college basketball and football.
+Budig remained close to Williams and they were part of a breakfast gathering every other week in the Charleston area that featured up to two dozen present and past coaches from college and high school basketball and football.

+“I always tried to sit next to him,” longtime Maryland football coach Ralph Friedgen said.
+“He liked to try to instigate things, to turn it up.
+I did, too.
+He'll be missed at our breakfasts.”

-Budig was born on May 25, 1939, and was adopted from an orphanage shortly after birth.
+Born on May 25, 1939, Budig and was adopted from an orphanage shortly after birth.
 He grew up in McCook, Nebraska.
-He earned three degrees at the University of Nebraska -- a bachelor's in journalism in 1962, a master's in English in 1963 and a Ph.D. in education in 1967.
+He earned three degrees at the University of Nebraska -- a bachelor’s in journalism in 1962, a master’s in English in 1963 and a Ph.D. in education in 1967.

 Budig was a reporter and editorial writer for The Lincoln Star and Lincoln Journal while attending school, then worked as an administrative assistant to Nebraska’s governor.
 He also served in the Nebraska Air National Guard, retiring in 1992.

-Budig was appointed president of West Virginia in 1977 and was hired as Kansas' chancellor in 1981.
-He visited all 100-plus counties in the state during his first year and presided over a campus expansion.
-He also helped lobby the state for money to rebuild Hoch Auditorium following a fire, and the building was renamed Budig Hall in 1997.
+Budig was appointed president of West Virginia in 1977 and was hired as Kansas’ chancellor in 1981.
+He visited all 105 counties in the state during his first year and presided over a campus expansion.
+He helped lobby the state for money to rebuild an auditorium following a fire, and the building was renamed Budig Hall in 1997.

-Budig lived in Princeton, New Jersey, and taught at Princeton University's Woodrow Wilson School of Public and International Affairs.
+Budig later taught at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+Associated Press sports writer Noah Trister was among Budig's students at Princeton.

+“The class was about the business side of baseball.
+Dr. Budig would bring in all these big-name guests -- people like Jerry Reinsdorf, Bob Costas and Brian Cashman -- and just let us bounce questions off them.
+I still marvel at how Dr. Budig got all these people to come in and speak so candidly to a bunch of college kids.
+I think that said a lot about how the baseball community felt about him," Trister said.

 Budig is survived by his wife, Gretchen Van Bloom Budig, and three children: Christopher Budig, Mary Frances Budig and Kathryn Budig; sister Mary Ann Myers; brother Richard Budig; and five grandchildren.